lixinW/ship-hats-docs/migration/faqs.md

 <details>
   <summary><b> When will OpenVPN be decommissioned? </b></summary><br>

 OpenVPN will be decommissioned by 31 December 2022.
-From 1 January 2023, user must use TechPass to login to SHIP HATS 1.0 or 2.0.
+From 1 January 2023, user must use TechPass to log in to SHIP HATS 1.0 or 2.0.
 For more information, refer to the [Key tool decommission dates](https://docs.developer.tech.gov.sg/docs/ship-hats-migration/ship-hats-migration-what-to-expect?id=key-tool-decommission-dates) documentation.

 </details>
 <br>